-- · a litigation settlement gain of \$.15 per diluted share related to the settlement of condemnation proceedings on real property we owned, - · income of \$.03 per diluted share related to certain insurance recoveries and - · a write-down of assets held for sale of \$.01 per diluted share.
+- a litigation settlement gain of \$.15 per share related to the settlement of condemnation proceedings on real property we owned, - income of \$.05 per share related to certain insurance recoveries and - a write-down of assets held for sale of \$.01 per share.

-Our 2008 net income includes:
+Our 2008 net loss includes:

-- · interest income of \$.06 per diluted share related to certain escrow funds, - · income included in our equity in earnings of Kronos of \$.03 per diluted share related to an adjustment of certain income tax attributes of Kronos in Germany and - · income of \$.02 per diluted share related to certain insurance recoveries.
+- a goodwill impairment charge of \$.21 per share related to the marine business line of our component products operations, - interest income of \$.06 per share related to certain escrow funds, - income included in our equity in earnings of Kronos of \$.03 per share related to an adjustment of certain income tax attributes of Kronos in Germany, and - income of \$.03 per share related to certain insurance recoveries.